 Back when I was deciding what type of grad school program I was interested in, I found it super helpful to read about what typical days looked like for different professions.
 A typical day for a school counselor is…anything but typical…and varies drastically depending on school and district.
 That said, for any aspiring school counselors out there checking out school counseling blogs, here’s a breakdown of a “typical” day for me.
 I tried to include the general task as well as what it more specifically was during the weeks I wrote this.

-I service 2nd-4th grade at a Title 1 public elementary school, with a total caseload of about 300 (yes, I know, that’s an amazingly small caseload).
-I have a full-time co-counselor who works with the younger graders.
+I service 2nd-4th grade at a public elementary school, with a total caseload of about 300 (yes, I know, that’s an amazingly small caseload).
+I have a full-time co-counselor who works with the younger grades.
 Our district has “mandated” that counselors spend 80% of their time providing direct services to students (this includes consultation and collaboration with teachers and parents) so I’m lucky that I get to spend most of my time actually doing the job I was trained for.
 Counselors are NOT written into IEPs in my district and we have a school-based therapist (for students on Medicaid) and a school social worker (for kids needing therapy that don’t have insurance or can’t afford co-pays).
 I’m not in the specialist rotation.
 I’m not able to do many groups during core instruction time.
 I see each class for a counseling lesson about twice a month.

 7:40-7:45 Take off my coat and unpack my bag as fast as humanly possible before the children descend.
 Contract start time is 7:45 and while I wish I got there by 7:30 every day, that’s just not my current reality.

 7:45-8:00 Check and respond to emails in between morning visits from students.
 Most are kids walking to class who just want to say “hello” and give me a hug, some are more formal morning check ins.
 I don’t have a “morning duty” though sometimes I’m asked to cover a classroom if a teacher or sub is running late.